Archibald Montgomery-Massingberd: Early life and military career

 Group portrait of officers at the British Staff College at Camberley, England, 1906.
 Archibald Montgomery, then a captain, is stood in the back row, second on the right.

 His father was Hugh de Fellenberg Montgomery, a landowner and Ulster Unionist politician, and his mother was Mary Sophia Juliana May Montgomery (née Maude).
 The young Montgomery was educated at Charterhouse and at the Royal Military Academy, Woolwich, and then was commissioned a second lieutenant into the Royal Field Artillery on 4 November 1891.
 He was posted to a field battery in India in 1892 and became a lieutenant on 4 November 1894.

 He served with the RFA during the Second Boer War and took part in the Battle of Magersfontein and the Battle of Paardeberg.
 Having been promoted to captain on 8 March 1900, he was mentioned in despatches on 4 September 1901.
-He stayed in South Africa throughout the war, which ended with the Peace of Vereeniging on 31 May 1902, and returned home on the which arrived at Southampton in late October 1902.
+He stayed in South Africa throughout the war, which ended with the Peace of Vereeniging on 31 May 1902, and returned home on the which arrived at Southampton in late October 1902; he was subsequently back with his regiment in January 1903.

 Amiens, where Montgomery-Massingberd played an important role as deputy commander of the Fourth Army during the First World War.

 After the war, Montgomery served as a battery captain, and later as an adjutant in August 1904, at Bulford Camp before attending the Staff College, Camberley from 1905 to 1906.
 Promoted from supernumerary captain to captain in December 1905, he became a staff captain at the inspectorate of Horse and Field Artillery in December 1907 and served a general staff officer, grade 3 at Aldershot Command in August 1908.
 Promoted to major on 5 June 1909, he was appointed a general staff officer, grade 2 (GSO2) at the Indian Staff College at Quetta in India on 9 February 1912.
 He was promoted to temporary lieutenant colonel as a result of his GSO2 appointment.